 The material is retained in institutional repositories such as museums and universities.
 As part of our country's heritage, the skeletal material must be preserved for the benefits of all people that accrue from proper scientific reservoirs, or urban expansion.
 Its protection in perpetuity is insured under present curatorial practices.
-Preservation is especially important be-The types of information which can be opmental trends in human life spans and obtained from the study of bones is increasing.
+Preservation is especially important because science is advancing rapidly.
+The types of information which can be obtained from the study of bones is increasing.
 If we did not have skeletal collections recovered over the years, we would have to accept the inaccurate and at times even racist interpretations made by early observers.
 For example, around 1900 it was commonly thought that ancient Indian mounds could not possibly have been built by ancestors of modern Indians but by some earlier, more advanced Mound Builder race.
-Only after examination of skeletal remains was this error acknowledged.
+Only after examination of skeletal remains was this error acknow-

-also represented as is shown in a re-
+States.
+Other population samples are also represented as is shown in a re-

-El-Najjar
+El-Najjar 1977

-1977 The Distribution of Human Skeletal Material in the
+The Distribution of Human Skeletal Material in the